fpicarras/obsidian-main-vault/Universidade/classes/csph-Memmory.md

 **Latency** is the amount of time it takes to for the first set of data to arrive.
 We can use data pipelining ([[cpsh-Pipeline]])to increase bandwidth.

+### GPU's
+GPU's have lower memory capacities but they have way better memory-cores interfaces, allowing for bigger bandwidths.
+This happens because they invest way more on communication.
+There is a lot of switching between warps in a GPU so having a huge bandwidth is a must!!